Write a comment

 making saburani - photo step 16

-17. Grease the mold or line it with silicone parchment.
-Place a large pot of water (4 liters) on maximum heat.
-Add a teaspoon of salt.
-Prepare a wide bowl with cold water and several towels.
+17. Prepare cooking setup: grease the mould (or line with silicone parchment); place a 4-litre pot of water on maximum heat with 1 tsp salt; prepare a wide bowl of COLD water and several clean towels.

 iced water - photo step 17